jtjacques/mturk-manage/README.md

 * This is the result of a limitation of Amazon Mechanical Turk.
 For more information see the [Amazon Mechanical Turk API Reference](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_NotifyWorkersOperation.html).
 * Should you have a HIT that has more than 100 workers whom you wish to message, this can be accomplished by downloading the data and pasting the `WorkerId`s into the *Worker IDs* box in groups of up to 100.
 Each `WorkerId` should be separated using a space or comma (`,`) character.
+	* Pasting into the text box directly from *Excel* or another spreadsheet application should be sufficient.

-The order of the parameters specified in *(Preview)* links include the additional parameter `source=manage-hits-console` to aid in identification of previews generated by this tool.
+The parameters specified in *(Preview)* links include the additional parameter `source=manage-hits-console` to aid in identification of previews generated by this tool.

 # Development

 ## Change Log

+### 2018-03-16
+* Added overview level actions: *Download*, *Amazon*, and *Delete*.
+* Added account balance to header.
+* Added usage note advising against web-deployment.
+* Corrected documentation for *Add Time* functionality.
+* Expanded documentation for *Bonus* and *Message* functionality.
+* Added note about older versions of the `AmazonMechanicalTurkReadOnly` policy not allowing the `ListHits` operation.
+* Fixed minor errors in documentation.
+* Bumped AWS SDK to 2.210.0 (was 2.188.0)

 ### 2018-02-02
 * Avoid calling the API where empty results sets will occur.